Click on the panels below to expand and find out more about how our pupils' voices serve to improve our school.

 The Sports’ Council takes a lead role in fostering the values of healthy competition by encouraging pupils to work as a team; recognising the contributions of each individual and ensuring pupils find ways of improving practice to achieve personal bests.
 They also aim to promote the benefits of sport.

-Our Eco Council is made up of children from Year 1 to Year 6, all of whom have shown a passion for the environment.
+From 2022-23 onwards our school council are merging with the eco council to place young people in control of environmental actions at Lynch Hill, the local community and beyond.
+They are made up of children from Year 1 to Year 6, all of whom have shown a passion for the environment.
 The children apply to join this council by giving a short speech to their classmates stating why they would be a good councillor.
 The class then elects their representative.

 The Eco Council is also to be responsible for keeping an eye on the news to help raise awareness of worldwide environmental issues.
 They share Eco news and ideas with other pupils in their class and then represent their views in council meetings.
 The Eco Council meets regularly with the lead teacher to develop these ideas and work on projects that will improve the school environment.